 - Lie or sit next to your baby and pat or stroke baby off to sleep.

 - When your baby is asleep, you can leave the room.

-- Move your bed or chair gradually towards the doorway and out of baby’s room.
+- Move your bed or chair gradually towards the doorway and out of your baby’s room.
 This could take a period of 1-3 weeks.

-Important tips for camping out
+Tips for camping out

 - When sitting or lying next to your baby, keep things quiet.
-Do not talk to or play with baby.

-If things haven’t improved after two weeks, talk to your doctor or child and family health nurse.
-They’ll be able to help you develop a program tailored to the needs of your child.
+If your baby isn’t settling any better after 2-3 weeks, talk to your GP or child and family health nurse.
+They’ll be able to help you work out an approach suited to your child’s needs.